scott-vincent/Software-Development/README.md

 There are two main parts to a Web-based application.
 The back-end that runs on the server and the front-end (User Interface or UI) that runs in the web browser.
 The back-end may also access other services/databases running on the same or possibly different servers.

-We are going to write the front-end in JavaScript and the back-end in Java.
+We are going to write the front-end in Javascript and the back-end in Java.
 But we want to do it fast, and we certainly don't want to re-invent the wheel.

 What if there was some super-duper frameworks where somebody has already done all the hard-work for us, making it super easy for us so we only have to write the actual app-specific code and not have to worry about wiring up the front-end to the back-end, converting to and from serialised to internal object formats
 (so data can be transferred over the internet), configuring our web-service, manipulating the DOM, etc. etc. etc.

-Introducing Spring Boot (back-end Java) and AngularJS (front-end JavaScript).
+Introducing Spring Boot (back-end Java) and AngularJS (front-end Javascript).

 If you want to know what these can do for you, have a look here: